sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

 * filter_full_record_RB_EI.R
   - R script that removes NA values from calculated RB and EI values in each temporal window dataset.
 This script also omits EI values outside of the physically plausible range of 0-1.
 RB values less than 0 are also removed.

+* plot_RFE_rmse.m
+  - MATLAB script that plots the Root Mean Square Error value at each recursive feature elminiation step.
+The optimal set of variables indicated by the lowest RMSE value iteration step is plotted as a red dot.

+* plot_RFE_mase.m
+  - MATLAB script that plots the Mean Absolute Scaled Error value at each recursive feature elminiation step.

+* plot_RFE_pbias.m
+  - MATLAB script that plots the Percent-Bias value at each recursive feature elminiation step.

+* plot_RFE_rsquared.m
+  - MATLAB script that plots the Coefficient of Determination value at each recursive feature elminiation step.

+* ranked_correlation_feature_drop.py
+  - Python script iterates through all dataset files, identifies highly correlated numeric predictor variables using Spearman correlation, and removes redundant features above the defined threshold.

+* triple_set_varimp_plot_EI.R
+  - R script that trains and tunes Random Forest models (h2o) for EI target values at each temporal window.
+The script evaluates performance across training/validation/test splits, generates observed vs predicted comparison plots, and produces a combined scaled variable importance visualizaiton across models.

+* triple_set_varimp_plot_RB.R
+  - R script that trains and tunes Random Forest models (h2o) for RB target values at each temporal window.
+The script evaluates performance across training/validation/test splits, generates observed vs predicted comparison plots, and produces a combined scaled variable importance visualizaiton across models.

+* vars_corr_longitude.R
+  - R script that computes and ranks Spearman correlations between longitude and the entire catchment attribute variable dataset.
+The script also generates a summary table with interpretations.